 3-Axis Hybrid Laser Marker MD-X Series

-The high peak power and short pulse laser result in minimal heat damage while still having a powerful laser.
+The high peak power and short pulse laser result in minimal heat damage while still quickly and precisely drilling through a vast array of materials.
 Laser drilling may need precise yet deep drills, which MD-X can do with its deep depth of focus.
-Because it has autofocus and built-in lighting, it can ensure to drill even the smallest and most precise hole.

 This booklet covers a wide range of laser processing techniques - such as cutting, drilling, and deep engraving - as well as welding and soldering that are unique to lasers.